jaceksudak/GraWZycie/README.md

 # GraWZycie
-My Java program that illustrate most of OOP concepts.
+One of my first Java OOP programs.
+It illustrates most of OOP basic concepts.
 It's a simple life symulator.
 There are Animal and Plants objects going around the gameboard interacting with each other.

  * This Program is a simulation of a virtual world.
 The world is squared board in size NxN (N is set by the user at the start).